refractionPOINT/lce_doc/docs/sensors/linux.md

 LimaCharlie's Linux sensor is one of the EDR-class sensors.
 It  interfaces with the kernel to acquire deep visibility into the host's activity while taking measures to preserve the host's performance.

+Supports all Linux distributions (including ARM and MIPS).

 ## Supported Events

 * [`AUTORUN_CHANGE`](../events.md#autorun_change)